Sinclair-Speccy/The-Mainframe/Images/Yggdrasil/Make floppy disk/Info.md

-Images for making a YggdrasIL floppuy disk guide
+Images for making a Yggdrasil floppy disk guide